UffizziCloud/uffizzi/README.md

 ## Use cases
 Uffizzi is designed to integrate with any CI platform as a step in your pipeline.
 Example use cases include rapidly creating PR environments, preview environments, release environments, demo environments, debugging environments, and staging environments.

-## What types of apps does Uffizzi support?
+## What types of apps are supported by Uffizzi?

 Uffizzi is designed for full-stack web applications and containerized services, including APIs, backends, frontends, databases, and microservices.
 Currently, application configurations must be defined via Docker Compose.
 Support for Helm and other configuration formats are on our [public roadmap](https://github.com/orgs/UffizziCloud/projects/2/views/1?layout=board).
 See [Docker Compose for Uffizzi ](https://docs.uffizzi.com/references/compose-spec/) to learn more about supported syntax.